wjs4572/aws-localstack-lab/LAB_INSTRUCTIONS.md

 ## ⚠️ LocalStack Limitation

-**Lambda requires LocalStack Pro** for advanced features.
-Community Edition supports basic Lambda but with limitations:
+**Based on our testing**, advanced Lambda features were available in LocalStack Pro.
+The Community Edition provided basic Lambda functionality in our testing:

-- ✅ Function creation and invocation work
+- ✅ Function creation and invocation worked
-- ⚠️ Limited CloudWatch logs integration
+- ⚠️ CloudWatch logs integration was limited
-- ⚠️ Some runtimes may not be fully supported
+- ⚠️ Some runtimes may have varying support

 **Recommended:** Use **AWS Free Tier** for this lab:

-- Lambda: 1 million requests/month free (always)
+- Lambda: 1 million requests/month free tier available
-- CloudWatch Logs: 5 GB free
+- CloudWatch Logs: 5 GB free tier available

-- Cost: $0 for this lab
+> **Cost Disclaimer:** While some cloud services or cloud service emulation platforms may incur only minimal usage-based charges under certain conditions, actual costs vary by region, usage patterns, account configuration, and local currency exchange rates.
+Users are solely responsible for evaluating and accepting any financial risk.

 See `AWS_SETUP.md` for AWS account setup.

 ## Prerequisites

-### For LocalStack (Limited)
+### For LocalStack (Based on Testing)
 - LocalStack running
 - AWS CLI configured with localstack profile
 - Python 3.11